Macroscopic entanglement between localized domain walls inside a cavity

 Here, the spin density is given as $\bm{S}(\bm{r})$, the complex amplitude of the electric field $\bm{\mathcal{E}}(\bm{r},t)$ is related with original field as $\bm{E}(\bm{r},t)=\rm{Re}(\bm{\mathcal{E}}(\bm{r},t)e^{-i\omega_{a} t})$.
 The electric field is quantized as $\bm{\mathcal{E}}(x,t)=-i\sum_{n\lambda}\sqrt{\hbar\omega_n/\epsilon_0 V}\sin(n\pi x/L_{\rm cav})\bm{e}_\lambda a_{n\lambda}$, here $\omega_n$ are the cavity eigenmode frequencies and polarization states in helicity basis are given as $\bm{e}_\lambda=(0,\lambda,-i)/\sqrt{2}$, $\lambda\in\{\pm1\}$.
 Considering the inverse-Faraday effect induced interaction, the permittivity tensor is given as $\delta\varepsilon_{ij}=if\epsilon_{ijk}S_k$, $\epsilon_{ijk}$ is the Levi-Civita symbol, $f$ depends on the Faraday rotation of the sample $\phi_F$ as $f=2c\phi_F\sqrt{\varepsilon}/\omega_n$ {and $S_k$ is the $k^{\rm{th}}$ component of spin density $\bm{S}(\bm{r} )$}. {When $N$ DWs are placed inside the cavity, the cavity frequency depends on the electric permittivity, thus modulating it depending on the position of the DWs, $\bm{X}(t)=[X_1(t),X_2(t),...,X_N(t)]^T$.
 Considering the cavity to be centered at eigen frequency $\omega_n=\omega_a(\bm{X})$, we obtain the coupling as

-where} $a_R,~a_L$ are the cavity annihilation operators for the right- and left-circularly polarized ($\lambda=\pm1$) states of light. {The coupling strength is obtained as $g_j=fS^j_{\rm eff}\omega_a/4$.
+where} $a_R,~a_L$ are the cavity annihilation operators for the right- and left-circularly polarized ($\lambda=\pm1$) states of light. {Both polarized modes exert a perpendicular force on the DW, but in opposite directions.
+However, the magnitude of the interaction remains the same and does not affect the system dynamics.
+Experimentally, it is possible to use a chiral cavity resonator, where one of these polarizations can be fully suppressed \cite{Voronin2022}, allowing us to work with single-mode interaction.} The coupling strength is obtained as $g_j=fS^j_{\rm eff}\omega_a/4$.